 In other cases, the painting may have discoloured over time, due to a natural ageing process of historic varnish.
 Originally, varnish was made from tree resin, which degrades over time as any natural product would.
-Today, we use synthetic resin in varnish, to ensure that there is no yellowing or discolouration in the future.
+Today, we use synthetic resin in varnish, to ensure that there is a lowered chance of yellowing or discolouration in the future.

 Paintings can gather surface level dirt, dust and contaminants.
 This can often be easily removed with a gentle clean.
-However, this should still be looked into by a professional, as the dirt can sometimes be beneath the surface and not so readily available to remove with a light cloth.
+However, this should still be looked into by a professional, as the discolouration can sometimes be embedded in the varnish layer.

 Staining from nicotine is a common issue, with artworks gathering a thick coat of brown and yellowing discolouration.
 This is an issue with many historic paintings, which have faced environmental factors such as frequent smoking indoors, as well as open fireplaces building up a stubborn layer of soot.